 Lay the hat flat with the Right Side (RS) facing you.

-Note: if you are confused about the RS and WS, when you lay the hat flat to loop at the RS, the starting chain will be in the top right.
+Note: if you are not sure which is the RS and which is the WS, when you lay the hat flat to loop at the RS, the starting chain will be in the top right.

 Fold the left and right edges of the hat to meet in the middle; you are now looking at the Wrong Side i.e. the inside of the hat